jbcoe/propagate_const/notes_on_design/paper.md

 For `propagate_const<std::unique_ptr<T>>` the deletion of copy and assigment is not a restriction as `std::unique_ptr` is itself a move-only type.
 For `propagate_const<std::shared_ptr<T>>` and `propagate_const<T*>` the restriction is limiting.
-This is intended behaviour, if copy construction from a `const` reference were possible then accidental loss of `const`-ness would be possible.
+This is intended behaviour: if copy construction from a `const` reference were possible then accidental loss of `const`-ness would be possible.
 It is also excessively restrictive.

 ### Non-`const` copy construction and assignment